thequietlife/hackerspager/README.md

 src="https://github.com/thequietlife/hackerspager/blob/fd7dfaef5fdf0668b9ec68f16d38a599aa86752b/images/redo.jpeg"
 "alt="redo" width="400"/>

-My tips:
-- I found using masking tape to protect the Motorola label better than the vaseline.
 Vaseline worked better on the red light on the side.
-I couldn't pop the red light out or get the painters tape to stick on the light.
+I couldn't pop the light out or get the painters tape to stick on the light.